ngmysamuel/backtester/readme.md

     - For live, check if the data dir is give.
 If so, look for a data point that is the max of all those window parameters behind
     - If at any point, there isn't, send a warning
 - Handling web socket failure - auto reconnect
+- Dual frequency
+    - only yf handles dual freq now, to extend for CSV and Live CSV - naming of the excels will have to change Live - how to test?
+- Risk manager
+- Multi strategy backtesting
+- Use mypy for static analysis

 ### Notes